shivaprasadgurram/DailyDSA/README.md

 # DailyDSA
 This repository consists the solutions of daily solved DSA questions from #DailyDSAWithSPG challenge.

-My Goal: Solve at least one problem daily to keep away from interview fear, unemployement and to become a good problem solver.
+Goal: Solve at least one problem in a day to keep away from interview fear, unemployement and to become a good problem solver.

 My solutions are coded in JAVA language.